dedis/odyssey/docs/catalogc.md

 ## Catalog contract

-The catalog contract stores the list of authorized owners along with their dataset.
+An instance of the catalog contract stores the list of authorized owners along with their datasets.
 It is also responsible for storing the attributes that can be set on datasets.
 The best way to discover how data is stored on the catalog is to have a look at `catalogc/data.go`.
 We allow each owner to edit its own space on the catalog by checking that the identity of the owner corresponds to the identity stored at the requested space.

 ## catadmin